Consciousness as Assembled Time

 We experience consciousness as continuity, but continuity is an illusion reconstructed moment by moment.
 Using Assembly Theory, this essay reframes the self as assembled time: a present structure shaped by deep causal history.

-Consciousness is not something that persists through time; it is something that assembles time into itself.
+Consciousness isn't a substance that persists through time; it is a momentary structure that assembles time into itself.

 The Parallel to Consciousness